Meat is expensive. Can’t deny that. Organic meat costs even more. So, I find my ways to save money on meat in 2 Ukrainian ways:

 - Back doors – just like with Chernobyl train tickets I got my ways to get free organic meat.
 My mom supplies us with venison her and her husband hunt in the prairies.

-- I turn cheap ingredients like veggies and grains into large volume soups and filling fritters, burgers and cakes.
+- I turn cheap ingredients like veggies and grains into large volume meals like healthy carrot soup, healthy corn fritters, black bean zucchini burger and quinoa cakes.

 Yesterday it was vegetarian oatmeal patties.
 What happened yesterday anyways?!

 By noon, I found myself pulling on a skort and a tank top, shutting all blinds and curtains, and sweating in a kitchen making these meatless oatmeal patties.
 I also found my last summer’s clothes is a teeny weeny bit too tight so I am heading in a right direction with no wine and added sugar.
 Oh my, this fat.
 I hate it.
 Why does it keep sticking to us?!
 I Wish we could eat anything anytime and not work out.
 Honestly.